 Please join us in welcoming Matthew and thank you in advance for your prayers for success as we move forward.

 Rocky Balsamo, Chair Laura Heil, President

 “The Center for Faithjustice consistently provides programs that challenge students to rethink what they know about social justice, their faith and how those two things are inseparable.
 Their programs, especially JusticeworX, have shaped so many students into active, faith-filled stewards of peace, love, and solidarity.
 Their staff is extremely professional and prepared.
-They are the quintessential Catholic Social teaching organization in the Mid-Atlantic region and I will always make sure that my students have an opportunity to experience their good work.”
-Review by St. Joe’s Prep written September 10, 2014
+They are the quintessential Catholic Social teaching organization in the Mid-Atlantic region and I will always make sure that my students have an opportunity to experience their good work.” -Sam Deitch, St. Joe’s Prep Campus Minister, written September 10, 2014